8 Off-the-Beaten Path Morocco Destinations for Solo Travellers

 If you’ve explored the souks of Marrakech, photographed the blue-hued city of Chefchaouen and climbed Jebel Toubkal, you might be wondering what else Morocco has to offer.

-Getting off the beaten track in this North African country offers some incredible experiences for solo travellers, particularly if you’re seeking to escape the tourist crowds.
+Getting off the beaten track in this North African country offers some incredible experiences for solo travellers looking to escape the tourist crowds.

 As Morocco’s popularity increases as a holiday destination, seeking out these hidden gems becomes more appealing than ever.